 The University of Florida Health Science Center (HSC) Libraries are active partners in the education, research, training and clinical needs of the HSC colleges, centers and institutes, the University of Florida and the state.
 The HSC Libraries include two facilities – the main library on the Gainesville campus and the Borland Health Sciences Library on the Jacksonville campus – and are affiliated with the College of Veterinary Medicine Education Center and the Health Science Center Archives.
 The main HSC Library in Gainesville, founded in 1956 along with the College of Medicine, is a 48,454 square foot technology-enhanced facility whose users may access 160 publicly available computers on all three floors of the Library, including 26 big screen monitors.
 Free wireless access is available throughout the library, and patrons not affiliated with UF may request temporary access.
-In addition, there is seating and study space for a total of 872 patrons available on three floors, including 95 seats in 32 study rooms (18 individual and 15 large group study; individual study rooms can be reserved through an advance booking system).
-The HSCL in Gainesville is open an average of 97 hours per week, and averages over 33,000 visitors per month.
-24/7 access to the second floor is available to registered HSCL users who are UF students currently enrolled in any of the six Health Science Center colleges, UF Health/Shands Residents and Fellows.
+In addition, there is seating and study space for a total of 872 patrons available on three floors, including 99 seats in 33 study rooms (18 individual and 15 large group study; individual study rooms can be reserved through an advance booking system).
+The HSCL in Gainesville is open an average of 95 hours per week.
+24/7 access to the second floor is available to HSCL users who are UF students currently enrolled in any of the six Health Science Center colleges, UF Health/Shands Residents and Fellows.
 Reference assistance and search help are provided at the Information Desk.

 Borland Library in Jacksonville is an 11,302 square feet facility, and has seating and study space for 196 patrons, including 4 group study rooms, 1 large presentation practice/large group study room, and 24 individual study carrels, and is also equipped with free wireless access.
 Patrons may use 24 public computers: 12 general stations, 10 in the electronic classroom, one scanning workstation and a large-screen monitor with specialized medical software.
 Borland’s combined circulation and reference desk is staffed an average of 48 hours per week.